dmlc/dmlc.github.io/_posts/2016-11-21-fusion-and-runtime-compilation-for-nnvm-and-tinyflow.markdown

 ## Show Me the Code

-- All the code can be found in https://github.com/dmlc/nnvm-fusion.
+- All the code can be found in NNVM-Fusion at https://github.com/dmlc/nnvm-fusion
 - You can also checkout the code of NNVM at https://github.com/dmlc/nnvm
 - We choose TinyFlow(https://github.com/tqchen/tinyflow) as the experimental platform, and it only requires 220 lines code for embedding this feature.